Today I’m sharing an upper body strength workout that can be done at home if you have a couple sets of dumbbells.

 Before I get into the upper body workout, I want to tell you about the barre workout I did yesterday.

 I did this Barre 3 workout on YouTube.
 By the time I was done the 45 minute video my legs were shaking!
 It didn’t take long for my legs to start shaking – it was a really great workout.
-I used this mini stability (affiliate link) for the workout.
+I used this mini stability ball (affiliate link) for the workout.

 I really like that there were modifications to make it both easier and harder.
 I used one of the modifications when they were on their hands and knees because of my bad wrists – I can’t bend my wrist and put weight on it, so I laid on the floor instead and did the exercise from there instead.